gramineproject/gramine/Documentation/sgx-intro.rst

 the user-facing ABI, but loosened security guarantees, matching AMD SEV-SNP security model:

-- Merkle Tree for memory integrity checking was removed, each page is now signed separately.
+- Merkle tree for memory integrity checking was removed, each page is now integrity-protected separately.
-- RAM replay attacks are now possible through hardware MitM attacks, with single-page granularity (previously prevented by Merkle Tree).
+- RAM replay attacks are now possible through hardware MitM attacks, with single-page granularity (previously prevented by Merkle tree).
 - EPC can now be almost arbitrarily big, significantly improving performance for large workloads.